marcusgia2505/classEx_doc/docs/Programming.rst

-Alternatively, you can also add another input field which is marked with *output only*.
+Alternatively, you can also add another input field, which is marked with *output only*.
 E.g. you added such an input field as input field #2.
-Then you do not have to add the text box, but only the javascript program with:
+Then you do not have to add the text box, but only the JavaScript program with:

 .. code:: javascript

 	$("#field1").keyup(function() {
-		/* javascript takes the input as string which has to be parsed to Integer or Float to make calculations with */ let send = parseInt($(this).val());
+		/* JavaScript takes the input as a string, which has to be parsed to an Integer or Float to make calculations with */ let send = parseInt($(this).val());
   		let keep = 10 - send;